mumba-org/mumba/README.md

 * With a central manager process a lot of other things are possible, and thats why we call it "application network", because each application can access public resources from other applications on the same host, as with RPC' api's application routes or the automation IPC api.
+  In practive what the developer gets, its the capacity to create very sophisticated applications with a greater productivity and with much less lines of code and complexity.

 * With multiple RPC api's exposed in each node, distributed applications that combine the same api's in several nodes are possible in a p2p fashion.